 SECURITY AND PROSPERITY STEERING GROUP (SPSG)

-The group is focused on promoting security and trust in e-commerce and networks and cybercrime prevention.
-They are working on the following initiatives:
+The Security and Prosperity Steering Group (SPSG) focuses on promoting security and trust in networks and cybercrime prevention.
+They are working on the following activities:

 Cyber Security Awareness Activity (United States)

 The Cyber Security Awareness Month is organized by the United States every year in October.
 This is a collaborative effort between government and industry to raise awareness about the importance of cybersecurity and ensure that all Americans have the resources they need to be safer and more secure online.
 In this context, the United States is promoting the theme, “Do Your Part #BeCyberSmart” with the key message, “if you connect it, protect it.”